Works Exhibited

 With over 700 hours dedicated to the intersection of somatic movement and design, Tommaso has enriched the realms of education, business, and meditation retreats.
 His innovative approach has unlocked the harmonious power of art and meditation, creating a sanctuary for reflection and artistic expression.

-Exhibition Derivative ©Jier Art (Founder):
+Exhibition Derivative ©Jier Art:

 In the art history, Abstract Expressionism emerged after Surrealism and after World Wall II due to the decline of the belief in the superiority of science, logic, and utopian societies.
 Visual art as one of the technologies was expressing the human condition in this transformative movement.
 In 1947, Jackson Pollock as a forerunner in this art movement, he applied action painting into his creation process and into his abstract gesture paintings.
 One of his masterpieces named Autumn Rhythm: Number 30 is collected in Metropolitan Museum of Art in New York and initially his artwork was found and exhibited by Betty Parsons Gallery in 1948, and before the light spot, he did many other jobs including a custodian in a museum and was marginalized in the art world.
 Abstract Expressionism was driven by Existentialism which life outweighs knowledges, physical materials, and truths, and art was responding to it personally during the period.
 Duchamp facilitated a concept that art was not only limited to the traditional forms, but also televisions, film, earth, entire environments, and then Digital Arts emerged from the mid-1950s to 1970s when the postwar society reflected the reality of hierarchy in the continuous development of industrialization, while humanity became less important (Davies, Denny, Hofrichter, Jacobs, Roberts & Simon 2011).
+Digitalization became a power, and digitalized line art emerged in the early 1990s, architects started using CAD (computer-aided design) to create architectures, for example, Frank Gehry designed the complex forms of the Guggenheim Museum in Bilbao, Spain (Davies, Denny, Hofrichter, Jacobs, Roberts & Simon 2011).

 Artist Tommaso applies contemporary digital action painting and line drawing techniques, in combination of his personal reflections with meditation into the creation of art.
-He grew up in Italy and received education in United Kingdom, and works in Thailand presently, and he creates his life movement from west to east, academic background towards a PhD in art, and his interest in e-commerce of China.
+He grew up in Italy and received education in United Kingdom, and works in Thailand presently, and he creates his life movement from west to east, academic background towards a PhD in art.
 The mixture of the vivid ideas and cross-board experiences reflects his optimism worldview, multiculturism, and peace with practicing meditation has become an inspiration.
 Tommaso wants to share his active life experiences, love to humankind, art concepts, and artworks in the exhibition of “The Colours of Meditation” to international audiences including art lovers, academics, entrepreneurs, professionals co-existing in this modern world and digitalized economies.
+References: Davies P.J.E, Denny W.B., Hofrichter F.F., Jacobs J., Roberts A.M., Simon D.L.
+2011, Janson’s History of Art, 18th Edition, Pearson, NJ.

 Exhibitions: